iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Edit: since a past update, it doesn't always turn itself on when charging at 80%+.
+Easy to turn on manually *if* you notice.
+Original: Had it running fine on Android 6 & 7.
+Unfortunately had to change both phone and tablet!
+It's running equally well on 8.1 & 9.
+Currently using it for Covid project but will swap when it's over.
+If anyone used SETI@home, or uses BOINC on their PCs, it's exactly the same principle.
+If it stalls it's probably due to overheating so turn off & it'll be okay.<br> :date: __2021-07-19 14:03:37__

+> Not 100% sure how the app actually works but I use it most days while charging my phone<br> :date: __2021-07-15 05:10:44__

 > Its working fine on my Android A71.
 Suggestions: Some way to send info/ad about it to friends.
 Also an autostart or at least a reminder to start whenever phone is plugged in or at a set-able time every day.<br> :date: __2021-07-10 22:43:47__